soohyeok/Practice/Chore Door/README.md

 - *click on the image to be redirected to the interactive website*

 #### Description:
-- robot is standing behind one of the three doors;
+- robot is standing behind one of the three doors
 - open the door with the robot last to win

 #### Project Link: